Ab-Cloud-dev/100-Days-Of-DevOps-KodeKloud-Solutions-Explanation/Task-10-Linux Bash Scripts/README.md

-#### Step 1: Creating SSh Key for passwordLess login to backup Server And Installing Zip
+#### Step 1: From Appserver01 Creating SSh Key for passwordLess login to backup Server And Installing Zip

 ```bash